Alice-Rez/Not-to-forget/README.md

 Bootstrap was used for basic styling but heavily customized.

+## Acknowledgement

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Gallery

 **Fig.1** : Not default sorting chosen, one of tasks is checked (finished)